-Seven layers or concentration of shell and mortar rubble were recorded as Features 60, 64, 66, 67, 70, 71, 77, and 78 in the 1995 salvage excavations.
+Eight layers or concentrations of shell and mortar rubble were recorded as Features 60, 64, 66, 67, 70, 71, 77, and 78 in the 1995 salvage excavations.
 These differed in size and thickness, and most likely represent structural debris from La Pointe-Krebs House and earlier buildings at this location.